kcloud99/Agora/README.md

 # Agora

 App for freelancers of all industries - track your customers, your projects, and your entire workflow
-# Project Name

-> Pithy project description

 ## Team

-  - __Product Owner__: teamMember
+  - __Product Owner__: Glenn Holt
-  - __Scrum Master__: teamMember
+  - __Scrum Master__: Kyle McLeod
-  - __Development Team Members__: teamMember, teamMember
+  - __Development Team Members__: Brandon Little, Habib Qureshi

 ## Table of Contents